Liver Cancer

 • Regular work and rest, and eat more fruit and vegetables

-• Avoid contracting hepatitis B:
+• Avoid contacting hepatitis B:

-Should any member of a family be infected with hepatitis B, other members have to check whether they have got hepatitis viruses or if they have developed antibodies after contracting the viruses.
+Should any member of a family be infected with hepatitis B, other members have to check whether they have got hepatitis viruses or if they have developed antibodies after contacting the viruses.
 If they have not yet been infected, they should take hepatitis B vaccine injections, which must be taken 3 times within 6 months.

 • Use condom and don’t share needles: